cocos/cocos-docs/en/editor/publish/native-options.md

 1. The project built in debug mode on MIUI 10 system may pop up the prompt box of "Detected problems with API compatibility".
 This is a problem introduced by MIUI 10 system itself, just use release mode to build.

-2. When packaging the iOS platform, if the developer does not use WebView related functions in the project, please make sure to remove the WebView module in **Project -> Project Settings -> Function Cropping** to improve the success of iOS App Store machine review Rate.
+2. When packaging the iOS platform, if the developer does not use WebView related functions in the project, please make sure to remove the WebView module in **Project -> Project Settings -> Feature Cropping** to improve the success of iOS App Store machine review Rate.
 If the developer really needs to use WebView (or the added third-party SDK comes with WebView), and therefore the iOS App Store fails the machine review, they can still try to appeal via email.

 3. There are some differences between the compiled results of the Android platform through the editor and Android Studio: